Biochemistry BSc (Hons)

 A mixture of independent study, teaching and academic support through the personal academic tutoring system enables you to reflect on progress and build up a profile of skills, achievements and experiences that will enable you to flourish and be successful.

 You are taught through a combination of interactive workshops, lectures, seminars and laboratory practicals.
 Interactive workshops take a variety of formats and are intended to enable the application of learning through discussion and small group activities, such as the discussion of case studies.
 Seminars enable the discussion and development of understanding of topics covered in lectures, which involve guest speakers.
-Our laboratory practicals are focused on developing subject specific skills such as molecular biology, metabolic biochemistry & immunology and applied individual and group project work.
+Our laboratory practicals involve individual and group project work which develops subject specific skills that employers value such as molecular biology, enzymology & immunology techniques.

 In addition, meetings with personal academic tutors are scheduled on at least 4 occasions in the first year and three occasions in each of the other years of a course.

 You have an opportunity to undertake a subject specific extension module in your final year, as well as work experience, which could be in the form of a summer research assistant within one of our research groups.

 In a typical week you will have around 16 contact hours of teaching.
 The precise contact hours will depend on the optional modules selected and in the final year you will normally have slightly less contact time in order to do more independent study.

 Typically class contact time will be structured around:

 - 4 to 6 hours of lectures

 - 2 to 4 hours of interactive workshops or seminars

 In addition to the contact time, you are expected to undertake around 22 hours of personal self-study per week.
 Typically, this will involve, reading journal articles and book chapters, practicing online workshop material and questions, working on group projects, undertaking research in the library and online, preparing coursework assignments and presentations, and preparing for examinations.